bashierd97/Programming-Languages/Reverse Polish Calculator/README.md

 EX: ```./calculator 5 4 2 + x``` will result in 30.

+### NOTICE: On certain terminal shell's you won't be able to use the * operator for multiplication, this is substituted by being able to use 'x' for multiplication.

 ### The program shall read in a line of input and then perform the calculation specified.
 The application will process reverse polish notation on postive integers.

 The program shall request a line of input from the user in reverse polish notation.
 Using the characters supplied at run-time, the program shall then calculate the mathematical result and display the value to the user.